Themed Family Dinner Ideas will help you spice up your evening meal and create new memories along the way.

 Dessert can be chocolate fondue with pieces of fruit to dip.

-Dinner conversation ideas for Fondue Night:
+Dinner conversation ideas for Fondue themed family dinner night:

-You can talk about 18th century Switzerland and their traditions and lifestyle.
+You can talk about 18th century Switzerland and its traditions and lifestyle.
 Discuss life on the farm and what type of chores the family would partake in, how families would spend their evenings during the harsh winters, and what places you would visit if your family went on a trip to Switzerland.

 Buying local food is good for your family, right for the community, and good for the farmers who practice sustainability.